-Lincoln’s culinary scene continues to grow and includes plenty of options from Nebraska steaks or Pan-Asian to vegetarian or Italian.
-There are lots of locally-owned places to eat and be seen in Lincoln—from sports bars and grills to upscale dining, to mom-and-pop cafés, bistros, and eateries.
+Great dining experiences await you as Lincoln’s culinary scene continues to grow.
+There’s more variety than ever including Nebraska steaks, Caribbean, African, Pan-Asian to vegetarian, Mexican, European or Mediterranean.
+If you want to support locally-owned places to eat, Lincoln has lots of them—sports bars and grills to upscale dining, to mom-and-pop cafés, bistros and eateries.
 Whatever you choose, you’ll find a place to celebrate something special, relax after a long day or just enjoy time with someone you love or like.

-Like other cities, the Covid-19 epidemic impacted Lincoln’s restaurant scene—some brave souls launched something new, some closed their doors temporarily or for good, others have had to adapt service, hours of operation and/or offerings because of staffing shortages, availability of ingredients or other reasons.
+Some restaurants are still struggling with staffing shortages brought on by the pandemic.
 A word to the wise, avoid some disappointment and call ahead or check websites for restaurant information.
 Delivery and take out options are now plentiful.
 If you don’t want to venture out, try a food delivery service in the Capital City, like GrubHub (www.get.grubhub.com), DoorDash (www.doordash.com), Uber Eats (www.ubereats.com) or the locally-owned Metro Dining & Delivery (www.MetroDiningDelivery.com).

 Tradition, uniqueness and atmosphere count nearly as much as the quality of the food in our list of favorite Lincoln restaurants.
-It includes some of the oldest, most loved and/or well-known restaurants in the city and some that you’ve never heard of or have been meaning to try.
-This is by no means the definitive list of unique restaurants in Lincoln, but rather some I particularly enjoy and can vouch for.
+It includes some of the oldest, most beloved restaurants in the city and some that you’ve never heard of or have been meaning to try.
+This is by no means the definitive list of unique restaurants in Lincoln, but rather some I particularly like and can vouch for.

 Napoli’s (www.napolisne.com) at 5571 S. 48th Street and downtown at 800 Q Street, has been a welcome addition to Lincoln’s Italian eateries.
 Their made-from-scratch entrees are marvelous.
 Try one of Napoli’s Specialties, or my personal favorite, Shrimp Scallopini.

 Valentino’s (www.valentinos.com) has been a Lincoln icon since the late 1950s.
-The Valentino’s Ristorantes at 2820 Pine Lake Road and 3535 Holdrege Street, near the site of the original Val’s still serve the quality Italian food Lincolnites have come to expect.
+The Valentino’s Ristorante at 3535 Holdrege Street, near the site of the original Val’s, still serves the quality Italian food Lincolnites have come to expect.
 Try Val & Zena’s Lasagna.

 If you’re looking for cozy and intimate fine dining, I recommend Billy’s located in a historic home at 1301 H Street (www.billysrestaurant.com).
 Chef Nadar Farahbod has a spectacular lunch or dinner menu waiting for you, with duck, lamb and seafood prepared to perfection.
 Billy’s is known for some of the best steaks in town.
 Its fine food and wine, delectable desserts and superior service will make an impression.

-Another well-known venue for a Nebraska beef steak cooked to perfection is Misty’s (www.mistyslincoln.com) at 6235 Havelock Avenue and downtown at 200 N. 11th Street.
+Another well-known venue for a Nebraska beef steak cooked to perfection is Misty’s (www.mistyslincoln.com) at 6235 Havelock Avenue (opened in 1963) and downtown at 200 N. 11th Street.
 If you are not a beef eater, try one of the seafood or vegetarian dishes.
 Misty’s also carries a host of local micro-brews.

-The Green Gateau (www.greengateau.com) 330 S. 10th Street, offers European and American cuisine in a Victorian setting.
-The food and wine are always excellent, and the desserts are hard to beat.
-You can find a fresh selection of beef, chicken and seafood.
-The menu rotates with the seasons.
+Since first opening its doors in 1992, The Green Gateau (www.greengateau.com) 330 S. 10th Street, offers European and American cuisine in a Victorian setting.
+The food and wine are always excellent, and the desserts are delectable.
+The menu offers a selection of beef, chicken and seafood entrees, and rotates with the seasons.
 Everything is made from scratch under chef Eric Lemke’s watchful eyes, and you can count on it being wonderful.
 Their weekend brunch is not to be missed.

-Owned by the same team that opened Lazlo’s, Fireworks Restaurant (www.fireworksrestaurant.com), 5750 S. 86th Drive, is a celebration of wood-fired cooking, bringing a new twist to classic American dishes.
+For 20 years, Fireworks Restaurant (www.fireworksrestaurant.com), 5750 S. 86th Drive, continues to be a celebration of wood-fired cooking, bringing a new twist to classic American dishes.
 Empyrean Ales are on the bar menu.
-The building itself is worth the visit—state-of-the-art and energy-efficient with a 5400 square foot rain garden.
+The building itself is worth the visit — state-of-the-art and energy-efficient with a 5400 square foot rain garden.

-At 1800 Wilderness Woods Place, Wilderness Ridge (www.wildernessridgegolf.com/dining) really does look like a mountain lodge, but the food is reminiscent of fine dining establishments in Chicago.
+For almost 20 years at 1800 Wilderness Woods Place, Wilderness Ridge Lodge (www.wildernessridgegolf.com/dining) really does look like a mountain lodge, but the food is reminiscent of fine dining establishments in Chicago.
 Dine al fresco on the large terrace overlooking the rolling hills of the golf course; enjoy casual dining in the bar area or opt for the elegant great room.

-Dish (www.dishdowntown.com), downtown at 1100 O Street, is an upscale restaurant with a 30-year reputation for serving amazing dishes matched with delectable sides and great desserts.
+Dish (www.dishdowntown.com), downtown at 1100 O Street, is an upscale restaurant with a 30-year reputation for serving amazing dishes matched with delectable sides and great desserts, all under the direction of Chef Rachel McGill.
 Be sure to ask your waiter for a wine recommendation.

 Since 2005, The Venue (www.yourvenue.net), 4111 Pioneer Woods Drive, features a menu ranging from steak and seafood to great pizzas.
 The atmosphere is comfortable for dressing up or dressing down.
 Also under the Venue umbrella is the Piedmont Bistro, 1265 S. Cotner Boulevard, a full-service restaurant for breakfast, lunch and dinner and Sunday brunch (www.piedmontbistro.com).